Ronnie Moore

 Ronald David Moore (born 29 January 1953) is an English football manager and former player.
-He has taken charge of several clubs including Rotherham United, Tranmere Rovers and Hartlepool United.
+He has taken charge of several clubs, including Rotherham United, Tranmere Rovers and Hartlepool United.
+He is currently the chief scout at Hartlepool United.

-He played for many different clubs in a career spanning almost two decades, including Tranmere Rovers, Cardiff City, Charlton Athletic and Rotherham United.
+He played for seven different clubs in a career spanning almost two decades, including Tranmere Rovers, Cardiff City, Charlton Athletic and Rotherham United.
 He is widely considered to be one of the greatest Rotherham players of all time.
 Beginning his career in management at Southport in 1997, he went on to manage Rotherham, guiding them to two successive promotions from Division Three to Division One.
 He moved to Oldham Athletic in 2005, before becoming manager of former club Tranmere Rovers one year later.
 He returned to Rotherham for a second time in 2009, before returning to Tranmere Rovers for a second time in 2012.
 In February 2014 he was suspended by the club, pending the outcome of a Football Association investigation into alleged breaches of betting rules; he later admitted breaches of the rules, and was sacked by Tranmere in April 2014.
 In December 2014, Moore was announced as the new manager of Hartlepool United, but left in 2016.

+Playing career

+Moore began his playing career at Tranmere Rovers, where he was initially utilized as a defender by player-manager Ron Yeats, who he would often play alongside in defense.
+He was later turned into a forward by John King.
+In 1977, because Moore did not want to take the summer break and instead play more football, he was advised by King to play for Bill Foulkes' Chicago Sting team.
+After a season in the USA, he returned to Tranmere.
+However, Tranmere were relegated in 1979, and they were forced to sell Moore to relieve their financial problems.

+Moore was sold to Cardiff City for £120,000; a club record for Cardiff at the time.
+He only played for the Welsh team for a year, before joining Third Division Rotherham United.
+He quickly made an impact, being top scorer when the club got promoted to the Second Division in the 1980-81 season.

+After 52 goals in three years for the club, Moore left for Charlton Athletic in 1983, reportedly because of a clash with incoming manager, George Kerr, centred around access to the players' bar.
+This episode has been described as "a drink problem - no, it’s not what you’re thinking" which "led to his departure to Charlton Athletic."
+He also then played for Rochdale and returned to Tranmere in 1986, while also being John King's assistant manager.
+He retired from playing in 1989.